KarlaRehn/seashells/README.md

 A lot of the recruiters using these tests claim that deductive reasoning is something static (like IQ), so your training shouldn't improve your results.
 But it's still a fun puzzle :)

-You run it with 'python3 CLI_seashells.py"
+You run it by typing 'python3 CLI_seashells.py' into your terminal.